turborepo/discord-bot/README.md

 ## The problem

-The KCD Community on discord needs a bot to automate onboarding and other things.
+The Formium Community on discord needs a bot to automate onboarding and other things.

 ## This solution